 general ledger and supporting accounting records that reconcile the amounts per the financial statements and the financial expenditures contained within the project report.

-Chapter 5: First Nations Child and Family Services
+Chapter 5: First Nations Child and Family Services (under review)

 Further to the January 2016 Canadian Human Rights Tribunal ruling that the First Nations Child and Family Services Program's discriminatory practices must be reformed, the Government of Canada committed to a full-scale reform of the First Nations Child and Family Services Program.
 The government is working closely with key partners to reform the program, including the National Advisory Committee on First Nations Child and Family Services Program Reform, First Nations Child and Family Services agencies, front-line service providers, communities, leaders, organizations, provincial governments and the Yukon government.
 All of these partners have important voices and perspectives that must be heard and considered in order to make changes that will best serve the needs of First Nations children and families on reserve.